ssu-humane/K-HATERS/README.md

-# K-HATERS: A Hate Speech Detection Corpus in Korean with Target-Specific and Fine-Grained Ratings
+# K-HATERS: A Hate Speech Detection Corpus in Korean with Target-Specific Ratings

 This repository provides the code and dataset for our EMNLP'23 findings paper.